 Nominees should submit their completed nomination packet, including their additional materials, through the online nominee form.
 Nominees can access this form by using the unique URL they received in their email from the Schwartz Center.
 If you can’t find your unique link, please contact us at firstname.lastname@example.org.

 We prefer PDFs, but we also accept Word and JPEG files.
 Please submit each letter individually, and not in one combined PDF.
+A maximum of four materials will be accepted per nominee.
+Please do not submit PowerPoint slides; they will not be considered.
+Please submit each material individually, and not in one combined PDF.

 No. The original nomination letter does not count as an additional letter of support, but will be reviewed along with the other materials.